 - The Air Quality Management Steering Group re-convened on 21st March 2013 to implement an Action Plan for reducing pollution around Hardwick Hill, some of the proposed measures include encouraging less car use so tie in well with what we are doing.

 - Recently as part of the yearly activities which have developed for National Bike Week the Transport Group proposed holding seasonal Transport Awareness Days that include a Free Bike Fix and local rides.
-This idea has evolved into the Chepstow Mini Transport Fest the first event will take place at Le Place de Cormeilles, Chepstow on 15th June.
-Please follow this link for more info:
+This idea has evolved into the Chepstow Mini Transport Fest the first event took place at Le Place de Cormeilles, Chepstow on 15th June 2013.

-Everybody who has an interest in Sustainable Transport and a transition to a cleaner more sociable local environment is welcome to attend.
+Everybody who has an interest in Sustainable Transport and a transition to a cleaner more sociable local environment is welcome to attend our meetings.

 The Cafe Touring Club, (born on Friday 6th January 2012) Ladies (and gents) who like cycling out into the quiet lanes around the beautiful Wye Valley to cafes /pubs for a cup of tea (or something stronger).
 So far we have visited Happa Pony Centre Cafe via new cycle path to St Arvans, then back lanes to Tintern, followed by Brockweir and Hewelsfield and back along a lovely 4 miles descent to Chepstow.
 We cycled via Sustrans routes to Shirenewton and along to Wentwood, stopped at the wonderful Woodlands Tavern, (CTC recommended) in Llanvair Discoed for lunch then back along quiet lanes.
 This was a surprise venue, which is what the Cafe Touring Club members love.
 We cycled across the Severn Bridge via Tockington and up to Old Down Country Park where there is the amazing Old Down Manor Café complete with woodburner and settees and great food.
 Nice quiet lanes.
 Came back via Sustrans route thru Ingst and Aust, great weather, afforded good view of the Bridge.